brucek/trolly/README.md

 #### There seems to be some configuration settings that is not used.
 Why?

-Simply because with Trolly you are only given as set of tools and settings to use.
-After that it's up to you how you want to use it to setup your own workflow after your own needs.
+With Trolly you are given a various set of tools and settings to use.
+After that it's up to you how you want to use it to setup your own workflow.

 Btw.
 All configuration related files are located in the `./config` folder.